mezzio/mezzio-swoole/docs/book/v2/static-resources.md

 ];
 ```

-## Prefixed Mapped Document Roots
+## Mapped Document Roots

 The `Mezzio\Swoole\StaticResourceHandler\FileLocationRepository` implements the  `Mezzio\Swoole\StaticResourceHandler\FileLocationRepositoryInterface` to maintain an association of URI prefixes with file directories.
+A module can designate the URL prefix `/my-module` to refer to files located in its `templates` directory.

-One use case would be if you have a module that contains a template, and that template relies on assets like JavaScript files, CSS files, etc.  Instead of copying those assets to a public directory configured in `document-root`, you can leave the files in the module, and access them using a defined URI prefix.
+An example use case would be if you have a module that contains a template, and that template relies on assets like JavaScript files, CSS files, etc.  Instead of copying those assets to a public directory configured in `document-root`, you can leave the files in the module, and access them using a defined URI prefix.

 To accomplish this:

-1. Define what your URI prefix will be (ex. `/my-module`)
+1. Define what your URI prefix will be (ex. /my-module)
 2. Update your template/s attributes like `href` and `src` to use the prefix (ex. `<script src='/my-module/style.css'></script>`)
 3. In the factory of your handler, or whatever is rendering the template, set up the linkage between the prefix and the directory where your assets are located.

-### Prefixed Mapped Document Roots - Example
+### Mapped Document Roots - Example

 Assume you have a module, AwesomeModule, which has a handler called "HomeHandler", which renders the 'home' template.
 You designate the prefix, `/awesome-home` for rendering the assets.
 The structure of your module looks like this: